assistivecards/assistivecards-unity/README.md

 Retrieves the nickname data stored in PlayerPrefs.

-> Default value is "John Doe".
+> Default value is "".

 ```Csharp
 public string GetNickname()